 We’re optimising Plexal’s workspace to meet the needs of people with a range of accessibility challenges, and we’re working with both industry and disabled people to stimulate the growth of the assistive tech sector.
 Our goal?
 To develop and scale disability-led innovations that benefit everyone.

 Our innovation team was tasked by Arts Council England to deliver a programme that would help uncover practical solutions that make it easier for disabled people to make music, and solve specific challenges when it comes to the supply of adaptive instruments to schools.

 We partnered with Creative United, the OHMI Trust, Hobs 3D and University College London to design and deliver the Accessible Instruments Challenge: a virtual-first programme that ran over three months.

 It was important that each team included people with different perspectives and had a good mix of disabled and non-disabled musicians, instrument makers, designers, manufacturers, tech experts, music teachers and academics.

 When it comes to levelling the playing field, we’re looking to the innovation community.

 So in 2019, we delivered an accelerator aimed at supporting solutions that could help people from under-represented groups to start a business, find work or succeed in their career.

 We’ve partnered with University College London, The Global Disability Innovation Hub, Disability Rights UK and many more to launch an inclusive enterprise zone in Queen Elizabeth Olympic Park.

-We’re currently consulting with our partners to understand the accessibility challenges they could face at Plexal, and we’ll be optimising our workspace in response to what they tell us.
+We’ve also worked with our partners to understand the accessibility challenges people could face at Plexal, and we’re optimising our workspace to make it as accessible as possible.